AdobeDocs/analytics-platform.en/help/report-builder/restricted-labels.md

 ![](assets/rb-restricted-label.png)

-## Updating reports containing restricted data
+## Update reports containing restricted data

 In cases where a user created a Report Builder report with data elements that are later restricted, when the report is refreshed, an error message is displayed.